heathervant/DSCI_552-heather_harjyot_taracyc_analysis/README.md

 * Factor 1: Biological Pathways

-   $H_o$: There is no difference in the mean abundance of viral DNA sequences across biological pathways
+   H<sub>0</sub>: There is no difference in the mean abundance of viral DNA sequences across biological pathways
-   $H_A$: At least two of the biological pathways differ in terms of mean abundance of viral DNA sequences
+   H<sub>A</sub>: At least two of the biological pathways differ in terms of mean abundance of viral DNA sequences

 * Factor 2: Ocean Depth

-  Null Hypothesis: There is no difference in the mean abundance of viral DNA sequences across ocean depth levels Alternate Hypothesis: At least two of ocean depth levels differ in terms of mean abundance of viral DNA sequences
+  H<sub>0</sub>: There is no difference in the mean abundance of viral DNA sequences across ocean depth levels H<sub>A</sub>: At least two of ocean depth levels differ in terms of mean abundance of viral DNA sequences

 __Testing Interaction Effect__:

 * Factors: Biological Pathways & Ocean Depth

-  Null Hypothesis : There is no significant interaction between biological pathways and ocean depth levels in terms of mean abundance of viral DNA sequences
+  H<sub>0</sub>: There is no significant interaction between biological pathways and ocean depth levels in terms of mean abundance of viral DNA sequences
-  Alternate Hypothesis : There is a significant interaction between biological pathways and ocean depth levels in terms of mean abundance of viral DNA sequences
+  H<sub>A</sub>: There is a significant interaction between biological pathways and ocean depth levels in terms of mean abundance of viral DNA sequences

 We will be checking the above three set of hypothesis at  5% Level of Significance.
 Further, we will compute the F-Statistic for testing each set of hypothesis.
 Based on the statistics computed we will then observe whether we reject or fail to reject the null hypothesis.